 Non-timber Forest Products

-The forests of Oregon have an abundance of commercially marketable nontimber forest products (NTFP) that forest landowners can manage for on their land to earn extra income.
-NTFPs broadly include all non-industrial timber vegetation in forests and agroforestry environments with, or potentially with, commercial value.
-Oregon has hundreds of commercial NTFPs, thousands if you include the collection and marketing of native seed for the restoration industry.
-Some commonly collected nontimber forest products (NTFPs) in the U.S. include wild mushrooms, berries, ferns, tree boughs, cones, moss, syrup, honey and medicinal products like cascara bark and Oregon grape.
+The forests of Oregon have an abundance of nontimber forest products (NTFP) that forest landowners can find, manage, produce, and potentially generate additional income from.
+NTFPs broadly include all non-industrial vegetation in forests and agroforestry environments with, or potentially with, commercial value.
+Oregon has hundreds of NTFPs, including truffles, the Oregon grape, huckleberries, essential oil production, wood turning and more!

 |For more information, please conact: